raine/tmux-file-picker/README.md

 ## Setup

-Add a key binding to your `~/.tmux.conf` file to launch the file picker in a popup window over your current terminal session.
+Add a key binding to your `~/.tmux.conf` to launch the file picker.
+When triggered, it opens an fzf interface in a popup overlay, letting you select files without leaving your current session.

+Choose from the examples below based on your workflow:

 ```tmux
 # ~/.tmux.conf